It ends with us, finally. And it should have ended about eighteen months ago.

 I understand the strategy.
 The Met Gala is planned months in advance.
 You don't cancel because the timing is awkward.
 There were almost certainly contractual commitments in place too.
 Archival loans, custom Lorraine Schwartz jewellery that takes weeks to produce, a table paid for months ago.
 Cancelling last minute isn't as simple as it looks from the outside.
 And from a reputation standpoint, being seen looking composed the same day a settlement drops is the textbook "business as usual" play.
 I get it.

-But I'll be honest.
-It left a bad taste in my mouth.
-And I'm clearly not alone.
+But it left a bad taste in my mouth, and I'm clearly not alone.

 The public reaction has been brutal.
 The word "narcissist" is everywhere.
 People are calling the appearance shameless, tone deaf, a victory lap for a case she didn't win.
 Comments across social media are asking why she was even invited, and whether the organisers considered the optics of giving her a platform hours after a settlement that involved no payout and followed the dismissal of most of her claims.
 The backlash isn't a fringe reaction.
 It's widespread, and it's angry.